iamrutvik/laravel-api-seed-boilerplate/readme.md

 * Create a controller in app\Api\V1\Controllers and add your logic
 * Specify the Route in app\Http\api_routes.php file.
 * Use the specified Route in Postman

-By default to make the installation process smooth, I have removed storage/ and bootstrap/cache/ folder from .gitignore file.
-Later You might want to modify your .gitignore file to add them.

 Done!